A guidebook writer on assignment in China when the Sichuan earthquake struck takes comfort in the sights and sounds of daily life.

 Andersen Hotel, Copenhagen: Your Room for 24 Hours – What a Concept!

 Carolyn's travel, food, and feature articles -- about ethnic restaurants, Caribbean travel, family volunteering, local eating, Canadian spas, bike touring, parenting twins, chocolate in Paris, cupcakes in Vancouver, homestay travel, and more -- have appeared in publications ranging from the Los Angeles Times

 , Boston Globe

 , and Miami Herald

 (International Spa Association), Global Connection

 , and Harmony Airways' magazines; to the book, Travelers’ Tales Paris

 A full-time freelance writer and editor since 1996, Carolyn has contributed to more than 50 travel and restaurant guides to destinations from Asia to New England to the Pacific Northwest.
 Recent credits include:

-Author of Moon Handbooks Ontario, a first-edition guidebook covering unique experiences, great local eating, and distinctive places to stay, from Toronto, Ottawa, and Niagara Falls to the Thousand Islands, the Bruce Peninsula, and other destinations across Canada's most diverse province.
+Author of Moon Handbooks: Ontario, a 450-page guidebook covering unique experiences, great local eating, and distinctive places to stay, from Toronto, Ottawa, and Niagara Falls to the Thousand Islands, the Bruce Peninsula, and other destinations across Canada's most diverse province.

 Author of Living Abroad in Canada, a travel and relocation guide from Avalon Travel Publishing